RFID tracking pillar page

 More expensive Less expensive

-A simple form of passive RFID tags are smart labels.
-They are thin labels that can be printed in special devices that also have a circuit and antenna embedded in them.
+A simple form of passive RFID tags is smart labels.
+Thin labels that are printed in special devices that also have a circuit and antenna embedded in them.
 Since most of the time they contain adhesive, you can easily attach them to any equipment in a short amount of time.
 However, this comes with disadvantages as well, as they have a very short read range, as well as lifespan.
+Meaning you’ll have to replace them often.

-Frequencies determine the capabilities of the RFID system, such as the read range.
-There are different types of systems and frequencies that can be applied in different business spectrums.
-It’s important to note that they also vary by region to comply with respective regulations.
+Frequencies determine the capabilities of your RFID system, such as the read range.
+Different types of systems and frequencies can be applied across different business spectrums.
+However, it’s important to note that they also vary by region to comply with local regulations.

-There are generally four types of frequency ranges: low frequency, high frequency, ultra high frequency and extremely high (or microwave) frequency.
-The smaller the frequency range, the lower the scanning range of the reader will become as well.
-For example, using a low frequency system, tags will only get detected from up to one or two meters away (up to 6 feet).
+There are generally four types of frequency ranges: low frequency, high frequency, ultra-high frequency, and extremely high (or microwave) frequency.
+The smaller the frequency range, the lower the scanning range of the reader will be.
+For example, using a low-frequency system, tags will only get detected from up to one or two meters away (or up to 6 feet).

 RFID System Frequencies

-1. Low frequency RFID systems are typically used to track high levels of stock in the warehouse.
+1. Low-frequency RFID systems: are typically used to track high levels of stock in the warehouse.
 They range from 30 KHz, all the way up to 500 KHz.
 Their most typical frequencies range from 125 KHz to 135 KHz (depending on the region).
-The reading range is also typically within centimeters, all the way up to a meter or two from the subject (inches, up to 6 feet).
+The reading range is also typically a few centimeters, all the way up to a meter or two from the subject, or up to 6 feet.

-2. High frequency RFID systems are the most common systems, since they are the industry standard for NFC Global Protocols.
+2. High-frequency RFID systems: are the most common systems, since they are the industry standard for NFC Global Protocols.
 They range from 3 MHz, all the way up to 30 MHz, with the most common frequency being 13.56 MHz.
-The standard reading range is a bit better than low frequency systems, being able to scan up to a couple more meters (up to 15 feet).
+The standard reading range is a bit better as it is around 4-5 meters, which is approximately 15 feet.

-3. Ultra-high frequency (UHF) RFID systems are expensive and generally used to track more important items.
+3. Ultra-high frequency (UHF) RFID systems: are expensive and generally used to track more valuable items.
 They range from 300 MHz to 3 GHz, with the most common frequency being 433 MHz.
-The reading range can get up to more than 7 to 8 meters (25 feet).
+The reading range is around 7 to 8 meters or 25 feet.

-4. Lastly, extremely high frequency RFID systems, or microwave RFID systems, are the most expensive and best performance option.
+4. Extremely high-frequency RFID systems: also known as microwave RFID systems, are the most expensive and best performance option.
 They typically range from 30 GHz and can even reach frequencies up to 300 GHz.
 These are the types of systems that are used on cargo containers, for example.
-The range can get up to 10 or more meters (30+ feet).
+The reading range is about 10 or more meters, which is 30+ feet.

-Asset management & tracking: By adding tags to a multitude of inventory items, companies can always monitor their location and movement in the chain, as well as identify what items are lost.
+Asset management & tracking: By adding tags to multiple inventory items, companies can monitor each item’s location and movement in their supply chain in addition to lost items.
 RFID asset tracking systems are among the most popular use cases.

-Supply chain management: This takes inventory management & tracking to the next level, as it involves several stages of the supply chain.
-RFID enables companies to track at which supply stage their inventory is, so that they can plan accordingly using real-time data.
+Supply chain management: This takes inventory management and tracking to the next level, as it involves several stages of the supply chain.
+RFID enables companies to track at which stage their inventory is so that they can plan accordingly using real-time data.

 Cargo logistics: A sub-branch of the supply chain, and another popular use case.
-With advanced UHF / microwave RFID systems, containers can be easily tracked in port facilities, terminals or other types of hubs, where thousands of containers are lined up side-by-side.
+With advanced UHF / microwave RFID systems, containers can be tracked in port facilities, terminals, or other types of hubs, where thousands of containers are lined up side-by-side.

-Animal tracking: This includes pets that can have RFID tags in their collars, as well as livestock management for large herds of cattle, sheep etc.
+Animal tracking: Pets can have RFID tags in their collars and RFID can be used for livestock management for large herds of cattle, sheep, etc.

-Personal identification documentation: Yes, it is true that modern-day passports contain RFID chips.
-Every time we travel through borders, border officers have special devices that track and register personal data such as the passport number, date of birth and the expiration date of the document.
+Personal identification documentation: Modern-day passports contain RFID chips.
+Every time we travel through borders, border officers have special devices that track and register personal data such as the passport number, date of birth, and the expiration date of the document.

-Healthcare industry: Believe it or not, some healthcare institutions use RFID tags on patients and staff to verify information, reduce waiting times, as well as locate patients that should come back to their unit.
+Healthcare industry: Some healthcare institutions use RFID tags on patients and staff to verify information, reduce waiting times, as well as locate patients who should come back to their unit.
 This technology is also used on important surgical tools, to ensure that they are always available for surgeries.

 6. RFID vs. barcodes and QR codes

-Barcodes and QR codes are traditional methods of scanning that are still being widely used today.
-While the concept behind these tracking methods are similar, RFID is slightly different.
-Here are some of the differences between the three:
+Barcodes and QR codes are traditional scanning methods that are still being widely used today.
+While the concepts behind these tracking methods are similar, RFID is slightly different.
+Here are the important differences between the three:

 RFID tags Barcodes & QR codes